-(7) Any other factors as the Chief Operating Officer considers appropriate.
+(7) Such other factors as the Chief Operating Officer deems appropriate for purposes of making such determination.

 Covanta is the primary disposal site for solid waste generated within Marion County.
 At certain times during the year, in order to operate more efficiently, the facility requires more solid waste than is generated within the County.
 Metro transfer stations have provided this waste in the past, but have not done so since December of 2015.